 - Non-Refundable $195 Office of Education Abroad Application Fee (paid via my.FIU) - The fee will be posted to applicant's student accounts once the student is nominated and accepted to a program.
 OEA will let applicants know the due date for paying the fee.

 All required items must be completed by the relevant deadlines noted above.

 Complete your ISE Interview

-Being Accepted to the ISE Program
+Being Accepted to an ISE

 Accepted participants will then be required to attend several meetings in preparation for study abroad.
-In the Post-Acceptance Meeting, OSA staff reviews all the required items participants must complete in the time before their semester abroad.
+In the Post-Acceptance Meeting, OEA staff reviews all the required items participants must complete in the time before their semester abroad.
 This includes working on the host institution application materials and the course equivalency process through which participants have specific host school courses reviewed for equivalency to FIU courses.
-Then, in a required Pre-Departure Orientation, OSA staff will review more program specific requirements, health and safety information, and offer practical advise on packing for and living abroad for one or more semesters.
+Then, in a required Pre-Departure Orientation, OEA staff will review more program specific requirements, health and safety information, and offer practical advise on packing for and living abroad for one or more semesters.